jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 2.x Scopes

 Scopes in v8 are a way of organizing variables declared within a function.
-Typically your scope is declared the beginning of the function so all subsequent local variables are pushed to that scope stack which will be removed by the garbage collector when the scope is closed.
+Typically, your scope is declared at the beginning of a function so all subsequent local variables are pushed to that scope stack.
+These variables will be removed by the garbage collector after the scope has been closed.

 ***Figure 2.x - Declaring a new scope in C++ with V8***